 Some local areas have some interesting laws regarding squatters rights.
 As in you leave your home empty for a period of time, someone enters your home without invitation and you find that you have to hire a lawyer to legally evict this person from your own house.

-Here’s a horror storyOpens in a new tab. from California where many of these incidents occur.
+Here’s a horror story from California where many of these incidents occur.
 They can be costly, expensive and very frustrating.

 Liability